csoneson/rna_velocity_quant/README.md

 ### PFC

-* The BAM file with the reads was downloaded from [SRA](https://sra-pub-src-2.s3.amazonaws.com/SRR8433692/PFC_Sample2.bam.1)
+* The BAM file with the reads was downloaded (accession date December 19, 2019) from [SRA](https://sra-pub-src-2.s3.amazonaws.com/SRR8433692/PFC_Sample2.bam.1)
 * FASTQ files were extracted from the BAM file using [bamtofastq](https://github.com/10XGenomics/bamtofastq) v1.1.2:

 ```